NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2:161-167

-Just rehashing some self glazing and poorly veiled threats to worship Allah, or else...
+**New topic**: Some self glazing and poorly veiled threats to worship Allah, or else...

 # Surah 2:168-169

+**New topic**: The nature of Satan.

-> [Sayan] always commands you to do what is evil and indecent
+> [Satan] always commands you to do what is evil and indecent

 Funny, because the commands of Allah are more often than not both evil and indecent.
 Such as prescribing killing, raping, child sexual abuse, domestic abuse, torture, idolatry, etc.

-# Surah 2:170

-> But when it is said to them, ‘Follow the message that God has sent down,’ they answer, ‘We follow the ways of our fathers.’
-What!
-Even though their fathers understood nothing and were not guided?

-The hardheadedness described here is ironic because this is how Muslims react when it is pointed out that their religion is the traditions of their fathers that goes against what God has sent down.

-# Surah 2:171
+# Surah 2:170-171

-> disbelievers ... are deaf, dumb, and blind, and they understand nothing.

-More trash talking of non-Muslims.
+**New topic**: More trash talking of non-Muslims.

 # Surah 2:172-173

+**New topic**: Dietary restrictions.

 > eat the good things We have provided...
 He has only forbidden you carrion, blood, pig’s meat, and animals over which any name other than God’s has been invoked.

 Some dietary laws.
-Personally I don't reject bacon for religious reasons, I reject religioubs for bacon reasons.
+Personally I don't reject bacon for religious reasons, I reject religiouns for bacon reasons.

 # Surah 2:174-176

+**New topic**: More conspiracy theories.

+**No context**: Who is it talking about?

 > As for those who conceal the Scripture that God sent down and sell it for a small price

-Again with the accusation that someone is concealing scripture.
-If Allah is so smart, perhaps he can show us what scripture are concealed?
+Again "Allah" accuses people of concealing scripture.
+But he is unable to tell us what was concealed or changed.
+If Allah is so smart, can't he show us what these hidden or corrupted scriptures should actually read?

 Since Muhammad was teaching things contrary to the Bible, rather than admitting that he was ignorant and stupid, he instead insists that there must be something wrong with the Bible or that the Christians are hiding something.

 # Surah 2:177

+**New topic**: Dos and donts.

 > The truly good are those who...